mruby/mruby/doc/guides/mrbgems.md

 conf.gem :bitbucket => 'mruby/mrbgems-example', :branch => 'master'
 ```

+NOTE: `:bitbucket` option supports only git.
+Hg is unsupported in this
+version.

 You can specify the subdirectory of the repository with `:path` option:

 ```ruby